Java has been progressively working on reducing the verbosity from syntax. First it was Diamond operator, and now it is var

 so it is implicitly assumed to be of String

 type.
-First statement is essentially equivalent to second statement in above example.
+The first statement is essentially equivalent to the second statement.

 When using var

-, you must initialize the variable at same place.
-You cannot put declaration and initialization at different places.
-If you do not initialize the variable in place, then you will get compilation error – Cannot use 'var' on variable without initializer
+, we must initialize the variable at the same place.
+We cannot put declaration and initialization at different places.
+If we do not initialize the variable in place, then we will get a compilation error – Cannot use 'var' on variable without initializer

 .